NagelTech/NTJsonModel/README.md

 * `isEqual:` and `hash` work as expected.
 * `description` will output non-default properties by default and tries hard to output something that is useful.
 Additionally, `fullDescription` will out a more detailed version, recursing into nested objects and showing the contents of arrays.

+## Exploration

+System can work in three modes, Mutable,  Hybrid Mutable/Immutable and explicit Mutable/Immutable class pairs.

+Mutable:
+    Use NTJsonMutableModel as your base class

+Hibrid:
+    Use NTJsonHybridModel as your base class

+Mutable/Immutable class pairs
+    Use NTJsonImmutableModel as your base class for your immutable model Make YOUR immutable model your base class fo your Mutable model, and add the NTJsonMutableModel protocol

+C NTJsonModel
+    - All immutable methods

+    C NTJsonHybridModel
+        + All Mutable Methods + initMutable, etc

+    C NTJsonImmutableModel
+        + ?

+    C NTJsonMutableModel
+        + All Mutable Methods

+C NTJsonImmutableModel
+    C FeedItem
+        C MutableFeedItem <MutableFeedItem>

+        C StatusFeedItem
+            C MutableStatusFeedItem <MutableStatusFeedItem>

+    C User
+        C MutableUser <NTJsonMutableModel>

+P NTJsonMutableModel
+    P MutableFeedItem
+        P MutableStatusFeedItem